 - Schedule "date nights" (or days) with each child individually

 - Revisit photo books of the family together and of the deployed family member at work

 - Create an emotions book and discuss with the child how they are feeling in that particular moment and what they can do to help regulate their emotions if needed

 - Figure out a special way to say goodnight to the deployed family member each night

 Support After Deployment

 Celebrate with the family and the child.
 Answer questions and let the child talk.
 Acknowledge the child's feelings, and help the child find words or pictures to describe those feelings.
 Make sure they know all feelings are OK.
-It is normal to feel shy or nervous when you haven't seen someone for a while.
+It is normal to feel shy or nervous when you haven't seen someone for a while, and this can be especially true for infants and toddlers.
 Recognize that this is a major transition for the family, and they will likely need to be connected with resources and supports.
 Work with your program to identify resources you can share.

 Read the following scenario and think about the suggestions provided to support children in your care during the different phases of deployment.